ceford/cefjdemos-data-jdm-help-en/articles/articles/articles-edit.md

 #### Link A

 - **Link A** The URL for the first link to be displayed in a fixed location in the article text.
-This must be a full URL, not relative.
-  For example, it normally would start with `https:`.
+This may be a full URL to an external site or a link to a page on the same site.
 - **Link A Text** The text used for Link A. If blank, the URL will be displayed.
 - **URL Target Window** Sets the default value for the target for the